 If you’ve decided to swap carriers but you’re not sure where to go yet, give a few of these handy buyer’s guides a look:

 If you’re not porting your number to a new carrier, the process isn’t much more difficult.
 However, it might cost you more money to flat-out cancel your service.
 You will have to pay off the remaining balance on your device, no matter how much you owe.

 If you’re still on an old plan that involves a service agreement, you may be subject to an Early Termination Fee (ETF) as well.
 Should you choose to cancel your service in the middle of a month, you will have to pay off that month’s bill, too.

-In order to find out what you may owe in terms of an ETF, simply follow these steps:
+To find out what you may owe in terms of an ETF, follow these steps:

 - Go to Accounts & Services and find the My Wireless tab.

 - Scroll and choose the device that you want to check on.
 Enter the Manage Device & Features menu.

 - Look for the Service Commitment or My Wireless Contract section, where you’ll find three sections: